ocf/ocfweb/ocfweb/docs/docs/staff/scripts/pdf-open.md

 PDFs with strange images or scanned components in them, and things people try to print straight from Gmail attachment viewer.

+Normally, our printing system already performs PDF rasterization before sending the job off to our printing server.
+However, in the case of troublesome PDFs, it may help to rasterize the PDF beforehand.

 If a user comes asking why their paper isn't printing right, first download the PDF, then run `pdf-open $pdf_file`.
 Don't forget the hyphen, and make sure the filename doesn't have any spaces or weird characters in it.
 After